-Speaking in the Turkish capital to provincial leaders of the ruling Justice and Development Party (AKP), Erdoğan lamented that Turkey was prevented from producing cannabis after intensive campaigns to ban its cultivation.
+Speaking in the Turkish capital to provincial leaders of the ruling Justice and Development Party (AKP), Erdogan lamented that Turkey was prevented from producing cannabis after intensive campaigns to ban its cultivation.
+One will be hoping that they produce my favorite strain, which is lemon og kush.
+Let’s hope they have many great successes in this blossoming industry.

 He said the government would soon launch a high-profile campaign to resume cannabis cultivation, branding it as an environment-friendly project.
 He also noted that he had received positive feedback on the project after he first announced it on Wednesday.